Donny Schatz: NASCAR

 On June 2, 2021, it was announced that Schatz would make his NASCAR and stock car racing debut in the inaugural Truck Series race at Knoxville Raceway, driving the No. 17 for David Gilliland Racing.

 Personal life

-He was a 1995 graduate of Minot High School.
+Schatz was a 1995 graduate of Minot High School.
 He currently lives in Fargo, North Dakota.
 He has a step-daughter, Savanna.
 Schatz is a licensed pilot and spends a great deal of time working with his parents in their family truck stop businesses in Fargo and Minot.
 He is an avid outdoorsman who enjoys hunting and snowmobiling.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)